POLS 001: THE AMERICAN POLITICAL SYSTEM, 3 credit hrs.

 POLS 112: WOMEN IN POLITICS, 3 credit hrs.

 Examination of the role that women play in American politics, the changes in that role over time, and the obstacles yet confronting women who aspire to political careers.
 Analysis of selected contemporary issues of special importance to women in politics.
 May be used as part of Women's Studies Concentration.
 Prerequisites: POLS 001 or instructor's consent.

 POLS 113: THE AMERICAN ELECTORAL PROCESS, 3 credit hrs.

 Examination of the role of elections in the American political system.
 Focus on voting behavior, the influence of money and campaign strategy.
 Special attention to the impact of the mass media.
 Prerequisites: POLS 001 or instructor's consent.

 Examination of the origins and effects of public opinion.
 Exploration of the processes of socialization and political learning.
 Focus on the impact of opinions on the political activity of citizens and on governmental actions.
 Special attention to public opinion polling.
 Prerequisites: POLS 001 or instructor's consent.

 POLS 115: PRESIDENT NOMINATION PROCESS, 3 credit hrs.

 An in-depth study of the presidential campaign process, with special attention to the role of the Iowa Caucuses and the structure, timing and sequence of the nomination process on the way we choose our Presidential candidates.
 Focus on the role of money, media, voters and candidate strategy.
 Examination of the impact of the system on the ability of President's to govern.
-Prereq.: POLS 001 or instructor's consent.
-Must take POLS 193 at the same time.
+Prerequisites: POLS 001 or instructor's consent.
+Corequisities: POLS 193 must be taken at the same time.

 POLS 116: MEDIA AND MODERN POLITICS, 3 credit hrs.